 - In April 2014 Impact100 WA launched YoungImpact100 for children of donors aged 6-18

-- In August 2014 YoungImpact100 granted $3225 to the Foyer on Oxford who provide accommodation for young homeless people from 12-25
+- In 2014 $3225 granted to the Foyer on Oxford who provide accommodation for young homeless people from 12-25

-- In August 2015 YoungImpact100 granted $3402 to CanTeen Australia who work with young people living with cancer
+- In 2015 $3402 granted to CanTeen Australia who work with young people living with cancer

-- In October 2016 the YoungImpact100 group gathered again and were able to grant over $3400 to TADWA (Technology Assisting Disability WA) whose Freedom Wheels program modifies standard pushbikes to enable those with disabilities to ride a bike
+- In 2016 over $3400 granted to TADWA (Technology Assisting Disability WA) whose Freedom Wheels program modifies standard pushbikes to enable those with disabilities to ride a bike

-- In October 2018 YoungImpact granted $3085 towards the Esther Foundation Catergirls project which took their total grant earnings to $13,085 including the Impact100 WA grant – money that will buy some well needed catering equipment for the girls
+- In 2018 they re-branded to YoungImpact and granted $3085 towards the Esther Foundation Catergirls project who also recieved a Runner-Up grant of $10,000 taking their total grant earnings to $13,085 – money that went towards some well needed catering equipment for the girls

 We think there’s plenty to celebrate here and if you’d like to join us in continuing to reach our grant giving goals continue then click here to donate.